Every question we have been asked, in one place. Organized by where the question most commonly comes up.

 BILT AI CRM handles cold outbound (LOI Blasting, cold email).
 Kompozy handles inbound content creation.
 Together they cover both sides of the lead pipeline.

-No. Persona Shorts (avatar video) and Faceless Shorts work without you being on camera.
+No. Persona Shorts use a HeyGen avatar that speaks your script — no real-time camera, no face required.
 Good for investors who prefer to stay behind the scenes.

 Yes.
 The Persona Brief accepts your reference frameworks verbatim; every output pattern-matches against them.